What are Voice Searches and How it Helps You Browse the Web

 Nowadays, when you ask one of these smart assistants a straightforward question or directly command them to perform a search for a keyword, they will display the result on your screen and read it out loud.

-As a matter of fact, Siri initially used Bing, but since 2017, its default search engine has been Google.
+Cortana and Amazon’s Alexa will show results from Bing, while Google Assistant and Siri will show you results from Google’s search engine.
+In fact, Siri initially used Bing, but its default search engine has been Google since 2017.
 However, you can tell Siri to search using other engines, such as DuckDuck Go and Bing.

 How Does Voice Search Work?